 12.2 For foreign language courses (Spanish, Italian, German, French, Portuguese, Chinese, Japanese, Arabic, Polish, Russian, Irish): minimum class size of 4 people apply; course must be booked prior to class commencement (at least 10 days in advance); and appointments required and subject to availability.
 For group purchases through Living Social, vouchers: cannot be combined with any other offer or promotion; entire value must be used in one visit; no cash value/cash back; may be used over multiple visits; limit 2 per person, additional as gifts; merchant cancellation/re-scheduling policy of 24 hours applies; voucher subject to forfeiture

-13.1 While the College will make every effort to provide the Programme as described, the College may change Programme subjects, tutors, dates and locations.
+13.1 While the College will make every effort to provide the Programme as described, the College may change Programme subjects, tutors, dates, times and locations.

 13.2 Where the College discontinues the Programme the College’s liability to the Student will be limited to a refund of fees paid to the College by the Student, less the cost of providing the Services prior to the cancellation of the Programme by the College.